This is an archive page that is no longer being updated. It may contain outdated information and links may no longer function as originally intended.

 In the Juvenile Justice and Delinquency Prevention (JJDP) Act of 2002, Congress required that States participating in the Formula Grants Program "address juvenile delinquency prevention efforts and system improvement efforts designed to reduce, without establishing or requiring numerical standards or quotas, the disproportionate number of juvenile members of minority groups, who come into contact with the juvenile justice system" (see section 223(a)(22)).

 Each State must report on its progress in its comprehensive JJDP 3-year plan and subsequent plan updates (in compliance with Section 223(a)(22)).
 OJJDP reviews the plan updates annually.
 Any State that fails to address the overrepresentation of minority youth in juvenile justice system contact stands to lose 20 percent of its Formula Grants allocation for the year.

-In December 2018, President Trump signed into law the Juvenile Justice Reform Act of 2018 (JJRA), reauthorizing and substantially amending the Juvenile Justice and Delinquency Prevention (JJDP) Act of 1974 (JJDP Act).
+In December 2018 the Juvenile Justice Reform Act of 2018 (JJRA) was signed into law reauthorizing and substantially amending the Juvenile Justice and Delinquency Prevention (JJDP) Act of 1974 (JJDP Act).
 OJJDP will work with states to implement the new requirements.

 Training and Technical Assistance

 Requests for training and technical assistance (TTA) may be submitted through OJJDP's TTA360 system.
 TTA360 is a centralized TTA request system that allows you to submit a request to any of OJJDP's TTA grantee providers.
 You may create and manage your own TTA360 account, and view progress on your requests in real time.
 Please note that the request should be requested at least 60 days before the assistance is required.

 Find contact information for the Juvenile Justice Specialist and, if applicable, the DMC Coordinator for each state/territory on the OJJDP State Support webpages.